by Texas Homesteader ~

 “Whaaaaaa??” you say?
 No, REALLY, you can!!
 And now what I thought would be a few wasted potatoes will actually provide me a whole crop at harvest.
 I’ll plant those sprouting red potatoes in a large planter!

-But now that they’re cut it’s still not time to plant.
-First I need to cure the cut edges.
+But now that they’re cut they’re not quite ready to plant.
+First I need to cure the cut edges by leaving them exposed to the air for a bit.
 Curing the edges will help prepare the potatoes for planting.

 I’ve also read that after curing the cut potatoes for a day, dusting them with wood ash will help protect them from chewing pests.
 I’ve never done that before but I figured I’d give it a try. (has anyone else ever done that?
 Did it help?)